afragen/local-development/README.md

 * Automatically allows for using a local file server.
 * Allows for bypassing the WordPress 5.2 WSOD Shutdown Handler.
 * Add a warning color to admin bar when running under localhost.
 Default is on.
 * Add a git host icon to the plugins page.
-Default is on.
+Default is off.
+No option if GitHub Updater is running.

 Pull Requests are welcome against the `develop` branch.